 What To Watch

 The second is any government move on excise duty.
-A duty cut is the fastest way to lower pump prices, and governments sometimes use it to ease inflation or ahead of elections, so policy signals matter as much as the crude price.
+A duty change is the fastest way to move pump prices in either direction, and governments use it to manage inflation, so policy signals matter as much as the crude price.

 The third is the rupee.
-Since India imports oil in dollars, a weaker rupee can offset cheaper crude, keeping the landed cost of fuel high even when global prices fall, which is one reason pump prices can stay sticky.
+Since India imports oil in dollars, a weaker rupee makes the landed cost of fuel higher even at the same crude price, adding to the pressure when oil is rising.

 The Bigger Picture

 Daily price revision was meant to link pump prices closely to global crude, but in practice prices move in slow, infrequent steps rather than tracking oil day to day.
-For consumers, the lesson is that a crude crash rarely means an instant saving at the pump, because the tax and margin layers act as a buffer in both directions.
+For consumers, the lesson is that a crude move rarely means an instant change at the pump, because the tax and margin layers act as a buffer in both directions.